komalsinghgurjar/developer-roadmap-projects/README.md

 Each folder contains source code, explanations, and insights gained while building the projects or solving problems.

-Feel free to explore — all code is solely written by me and is open source to all and free to use.
+Feel free to explore — everything is solely written by me & is open source to all and free to use.